DataExperts/Dexih.App.UI/src/dexih.frontend/src/assets/help/reference/connection.md

 * [Azure Flat File](https://azure.microsoft.com/en-us/services/storage/files/) - Azure Files Storage is a useful cloud hosted file management platform for long term, secure file storage and retrieval.
 * [RESTFul Web Service](https://en.m.wikipedia.org/wiki/Representational_state_transfer) - RESTFul web services are the entry point to accessing virtually [any data content](https://www.programmableweb.com/category/all/apis?data_format=21190) across the internet.

-### Information Hub Instance
+### Integration Hub Instance

-When tables and datalinks are *shared* in a hub, other hubs connect to these using a connection type **Information Hub**.
+When tables and datalinks are *shared* in a hub, other hubs connect to these using a connection type **Integration Hub**.
 This allows data to be virtualized and easily queried and shared across different networks.

 ### Connection Properties